Glossary of translation and typesetting jargon

 Translation checking looks at all aspects of a translation, including spelling, grammar, accuracy against the source text and appropriateness for the intended audience. (cf proofreading)

-One of the two standard sets of printed Chinese characters.
-This one was simplified from the more complex Traditional Chinese, in a bid to promote literacy.
+One of the two scripts used for writing Chinese.
+It was introduced in mainland China in the 1950s to improve literacy rates, and uses substantially fewer characters than Traditional script, many of which are written in a more simplified form.
 Different varieties of spoken Chinese can be written in this script, the most common being Mandarin.
 The script is used mainly in the People’s Republic of China.
 More on Chinese translation.

 Abbreviation for “Chinese, Japanese and Korean”.
 The term is used mainly in software and communications.
 Because the fonts for these languages contain thousands of characters, they require special coding and software.
 Basic CJK fonts may be included with some computers, but its’ best to use specialised software when producing layouts to ensure correct character spacing and positioning.